jtornero/LWR2weight/README.md

 What is it?
 ===========

-LWR2weight is a tool for computing the weight of a length frequency distribution of fishes from the length-weight relationship (LWR) of its species.
-This is a common calculation in fisheries science but the main purpose of LWR2weight is to help in fishing surveys when the sample weight of a length frequency distribution is missing (lost, unrcorded or unreliable due to mistakes while recording the data)
+LWR2Weight is a tool for computing the Weight of a length frequency distribution of fishes from the length-Weight relationship (LWR) of its species.
+This is a common calculation in fisheries science but the main purpose of LWR2Weight is to help in fishing surveys when the sample Weight of a length frequency distribution is missing (lost, unrcorded or unreliable due to mistakes while recording the data).
+Despite this, LWR2Weight main purpose is about gaining skill in python programming and git.

-LWR2weight stores the LWR data (family, species, geographical area and type of measurement, length range and n,a,b and r parameters for a given LWR, as well as the bibliographical source of the data) in a sqlite database, making possible to add more LWR's not only for other species but for different geographical areas of a species.
+LWR2Weight stores the LWR data (family, species, geographical area and type of measurement, length range and n,a,b and r parameters for a given LWR, as well as the bibliographical source of the data) in a sqlite database, making possible to add more LWR's not only for other species but for different geographical areas of a species.

 FEATURES
 ========

-- Calculation of the weight of length frequency distributions of fishes from the LWR of the species.
+- Calculation of the Weight of length frequency distributions of fishes from the LWR of the species.
 - Cross-checking of length distribution-LWR prediction range to prevent extrapolation.